 • Single women who wish to conceive and raise a child independently.

 • Heterosexual couples who are unable to conceive together due to fertility complications.

 Home insemination is a non-medical reproductive technique that can help couples who wish to conceive a child to fall pregnant.

-The process works by inserting a syringe containing fertile semen into the mother’s uterus avoiding the need for sexual intercourse.
+The process works by carefully inserting a needleless syringe containing fertile semen into the mother’s vagina, avoiding the need for sexual intercourse.
 Many women opt for a soft cup or moon cup (a device that they may also use for their periods) to collect the sperm and facilitate insemination.

 This option is extremely accessible and affordable to many people.
 The costs involved in a home insemination scheme are only used to cover procedural equipment and specimen collection.